Preventing missed welds

 - Stage six: liability claim

-Property damage or bodily injury is the most significant consequence of a missed or defective weld — and one that far exceeds any financial ramifications, although those still exist.
+Property damage or bodily injury is the most significant consequence of a missed weld or weld failure — and one that far exceeds any financial ramifications, although those still exist.
 Liability claims can generate significant expenses and too many could lead to future loss of business and profits.
 Again, these effects are always secondary to a catastrophic event, but companies must consider them as due course of operating a successful business.